AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-9-adaptive-randomized-smoothing.md

 parameters can remain fixed.
 This makes it possible to add a certified robustness wrapper around a pretrained or even black-box image service.

-Human-visible reconstruction quality can remain imperfect.
-The certificate depends on whether the composed classifier $f\circ D$ predicts consistently across the Gaussian cloud.
+The certificate depends on how large the winning-class probability is for the composed classifier $f\circ D$ across the Gaussian cloud.

 ## Diffusion models provide powerful off-the-shelf denoisers